michellehudson/datamanagement/research_data_management_101/2016_fall/outline/101_outline.md

 * [Yale Center for Research Computing](http://research.computing.yale.edu/) for HPC support and training

-* StatLab windows server for smaller jobs (email Themba Flowers for access)
+* StatLab windows server for smaller jobs (talk to Themba Flowers for access)

 ## Data analysis